mzattera/predictive-powers/README.md

   1. Provides low-level access to OpeanAi API similar to [OpenAI-Java](https://github.com/TheoKanning/openai-java).
 It adds access to audio API which, at the time of writing (May 2023), is not supported by OpenAI-Java (and [not really working](https://community.openai.com/t/whisper-api-cannot-read-files-correctly/93420), TBH).

-  2. Adds an abstraction layer for GenAI capabilities, which should allow in the future to plug-in different providers (e.g. Hugging Face) seamlessly.
+  2. Adds an abstraction layer for GenAI capabilities, which should allow in the future to plug-in different providers (e.g. Hugging Face) seamlessly (see "Services" below).

+  3. Provides a serializable in-memory vector database.
+Again, plans are to allow users to plug in any existing vector database in the future.

-  3. Provides an in-memory vector database and methods to easily process and embed files in different formats (MS Office, PDF, HTML, etc.).
-Again, plans are to make this library database agnostic.
+  4. Offers methods to easily read textual content from web pages and from files in different formats (MS Office, PDF, HTML, etc.).

 ## Installation

 For the time being, this library comes as a [Maven](https://maven.apache.org/) project inside the `eclipse` folder.
 Following versions will be better packaged.

-predictive-powers required Java 11 or later.
+predictive-powers requires Java 11 or later.

 The code depends, among others, on [Lomboc](https://projectlombok.org/) which is correctly referenced within the `pom.xml` file for this project.
 However, to have Lomboc to work in the Eclipse editor, you need to install it inside Eclipse (or any other IDE you are using), as explained on Lomboc website.

-To avoid passing the OpenAi API key explicitly, the library tries to read it from 'OPENAI_API_KEY' system environment variable; setting up this variable depends on the OS you are using.
+To avoid passing the OpenAi API key explicitly, the library 0ries to read it from 'OPENAI_API_KEY' system environment variable by default;
+setting up this variable depends on the OS you are using.

 ## Usage